Savion-Watson/Food-Waste-Research/README.md

 # Food-Waste-Research-Data-Sources
-A collection of raw data we received for a research paper: From Shopping Cart to Trash Can.
+An analysis of Food Waste data I completed for Undergraduate Research